Bosnia election: Who's running? How does it work? Who may win?

 While the entity-level upper houses have a designated number of seats for those who represent citizens not identifying as either Serbs, Croats or Bosniaks, the state-level House of Peoples — like the Presidency — is a purely ethnic body.

-This means that a citizen of Bosnia who chooses not to identify as one of the three ethnic groups cannot be elected president, despite legally having the right to run in the election.
+This means that a citizen of Bosnia who chooses not to identify as one of the three ethnic groups cannot be elected to this office or the Presidency, despite legally having the right to run in the election.

 Additionally, the presidential election is organised in a way where residents of the entity of the RS are the only ones who can be nominated or vote for the Serb member of the Presidency.
 In turn, Bosniaks and Croats can only run or vote for president if they live in the other half of the country.